substrate · the system every external draft passes through before it ships.

 Structural choices

 - Each layer is a file.
 Not a section heading.
 A file.
-A reader can clone the repo and grep.
+A reader can browse on GitHub and grep with `?q=`.

 - Each pattern cites three or more operators.
 A pattern with one citation is a hunch.
 Three is the minimum for "this generalizes."